shabrozkamboj/E_commerece_Website/README.md

-This is the clone of an E_commerce website known as [SHOPPERS STOP](https://www.shoppersstop.com) build using Node js, EJS,  Express js, and Mongoose.
-We started this project as a six member team during the third unit construct week organised at Masai School, Bengaluru, Karnataka.
+This is the clone of an E_commerce website known as [SHOPPERS STOP](https://www.shoppersstop.com).

 ## Basic inference about the company